 - Take your business elsewhere if the store does not make price corrections after being made aware of a problem.

 To bring attention to a pattern of scanning errors at a particular business, you can talk to the customer service department or store manager and even write to the company headquarters.
-If the problem seems to be intentional, you may also report fraudulent or deceptive business practices to the Governor's Office of Consumer Protection and to the Federal Trade Commission.
+If the problem seems to be intentional, you may also report fraudulent or deceptive business practices to the Georgia Department of Law's Consumer Protection Unit and to the Federal Trade Commission.
 The information you provide in your complaint may prove helpful in establishing a pattern of such behavior by this business.